 Inspiro train design and passenger capacity

-Lightweight techniques are being used for the construction of the train.
 The expected lifespan of the train is 40 years.

 Propulsion and performance of Inspiro metro train

-Environmental friendly features of the Inspiro
+Environment-friendly features of the Inspiro

-The interiors of the train will feature no electronics or mechanics lockers in order to provide ample space for passengers.
-The materials used for the interiors of the train will consist of cork and wood.
+The interiors of the train feature no electronics or mechanics lockers in order to provide ample space for passengers.
+The materials used for the interiors of the train consist of cork and wood.

 The handholds in the train are specially designed and shaped like tree branches to be in line with the environmental intent and also provide enough support for the majority of passengers, who will travel standing.
-Sliding steps will be provided at one end of each car for passengers with restricted mobility.
+Sliding steps are provided at one end of each car for passengers with restricted mobility.